t9md/atom-narrow/README.md

 ### Step2. navigate from outside of `narrow-editor`.

-1. Open some text-editor, then via command-palette, invoke `Narrow Line`.
+1. Open some text-editor, then via command-palette, invoke `Narrow Scan`.
 2. narrow-editor opened, as you type, you can narrow items.
 3. Click invoking editor.
 And see your clicked position is auto reflected narrow-editor.
 4. `ctrl-cmd-n` to move to `next-item`, `ctrl-cmd-p` to move to `previous-item`.